DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Alternately, you can enter the command ``<+GMR>`` and click :guilabel:`Send`.
 A similar line will be shown.

-If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to follow `the instructions at the end of this page <What to do if you have the wrong version>`_ to correct it.
+If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to follow the instructions at the end of this page to correct it.

 Checking the AT version with the Arduino IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^